 The prospect of buying a house seems so incredibly unlikely that many Millennials don’t even bother thinking about it.
-Having to pay an overpriced rent for potentially years to come is a fact of which most 20-somethings have come to terms, especially in London, the capital of staggering rents for less-than-perfect properties.
+Having to pay an overpriced rent for potentially years to come is a fact with which most 20-somethings have come to terms, especially in London, the capital of staggering rents for less-than-perfect properties.

-Still, there is a relatively little-known government-backed scheme which is aimed at turning the implausible phantom of owning your own house into a reality.
+Still, there is a relatively little-known government-backed scheme that is aimed at turning the implausible phantom of owning your own house into a reality.
 Shared Ownership helps those who can’t afford to purchase a house outright, offering them the chance to buy a share of a property (between 25% and 75% of the full value).

-If the thought of endless mortgage installments gives you chills, fear not.
+If the thought of endless mortgage instalments gives you chills, fear not.
 You will only need to mortgage the shares you are buying, which makes a deposit significantly more affordable compared to the one you would pay when buying a property on the open market.
 Of course, you will still need to pay rent to a housing association on the remaining share, but you can decide to buy further shares of your house in the future.